knoffhoff/hms/hms-api/README.md

 ### Running Locally

-When running on the HMS API locally for development and testing purposes, the AWS resources are mocked using [LocalStack](https://localstack.cloud/) inside of [Docker](https://docs.docker.com/get-started/).
-This allows for developers to work and test in a realistic environment without occurring any additional costs.
+When running on the HMS API locally for development and testing purposes, the AWS resources are mocked using the Plugins: [Serverless Offline](https://www.serverless.com/plugins/serverless-offline/) and [Serverless DynamoDB Local](https://www.serverless.com/plugins/serverless-dynamodb-local).
+This allows for developers to work and test in a local environment without occurring any additional costs.

 ## Application Structure